LennyDuan/Book/aws/ec2/ec2-instance-types.md

 * __Spot__: bid on instance on very lower rate.
 * __Dedicated__:
     * Dedicated host: for specific computer with the host details.
 Useful for bring your won license scenarios
-    * Dedicated instance: lose visibility no details.
+    * Dedicated instance: lose visibility and no details.

 ![](/assets/EC2 Type.png)